jellyfin/jellyfin.org/docs/general/networking/caddy.md

 - Misconfiguration can lead to **compromised domains and/or accounts**.
 - API keys should only be granted the least permissions required for the application to function.

-Please read [Let's Encrypt Documentation](https://letsencrypt.org/docs/challenge-types/) for more info.
+Please read the [Let's Encrypt documentation](https://letsencrypt.org/docs/challenge-types/) for more info.
 :::

 ## One-liners